havocp/xsbt-wiki/Settings-Core.md

 # Settings Core

 This page describes the core settings engine a bit.
 This may be useful for using it outside of sbt.
 It may also be useful for understanding how sbt 0.10 works internally.
 Right now, it is comprised of two parts.
-The first part shows an example settings system build on top of the settings engine.
-The second part comments on how sbt's settings system builds on top of the settings engine.
-This may help to illuminate what exactly the core settings engine provides and what is needed to build something like sbt settings system.
+The first part shows an example settings system built on top of the settings engine.
+The second part comments on how sbt's settings system is built on top of the settings engine.
+This may help illuminate what exactly the core settings engine provides and what is needed to build something like the sbt settings system.

 ## Example